Projects

 Maya Doss Art Print Club

-A 2D Art project by Maya Doss, who is requesting up to $1,000
+A 2D Art project by Maya Doss, who was awarded $1,000

 Project Maya Doss Art Print Club would use the loan for the creation of a Patreon account (a monthly subscription service where people recieve an artwork of mine every month), production of art merchandise, and funding for initial start-up costs.
 Patreon itself is free, and allows you to create different subscription tiers based on how someone wants to support you.
 For my art business, I would like to offer a tip jar tier ($3/ month), a print club tier ($8/ month), and a print club + extra support tier ($13/ month).
 The idea is that once someone subscribes to the print club tier, they will be sent an original artwork from me in the form of a postcard/ mini print.
 It is supposed to be similar to the idea of a pen pal, only noone has to send me anything back other than their subscription fee.
 I currently have an Instagram following of 997, 3 short of 1,000.
 My goal is to begin posting more promotional, educational, and personal content on specifically my art Instagram account to...